Last updated August 3, 2018

 the broadcast or transmission of sound, images, data, or other information by electronic means.

-consist of hardware- and software-related services and data processing services.
-Sales of
+of hardware- and software-related services and data processing services.
+Sales of customized

-customized software and related use licenses, as well as licenses to use non-customized software
+software and related use licenses, as well as licenses to use non-customized software with a

 delivered.
 Cross-border transactions in non-customized packaged software with a license for